ad1tyaaa/100days/round-1.md

 **Progress :** Started Arrays (the first data structure).
 Solved a few problems, and did Linear Search too.
 Couldn't do Binary Search today.
 Will do that tomorrow.

 **Final Thoughts :** I'm back.
 Finally... <br> I ended up taking a long break, almost a week, and now, I'm starting it again.
 Today i did Arrays.
 It's still a revision so I don't find it tough really.
 I did till Linear search today, didn't have enought time to cover Binary Search too.
 Will complete that tomorrow.
 Honestly, I feel like shit for taking such a long break. 😣

+## day 6 : 2 august 2023

+**Progress :** Continued on with Arrays, and did Binary Search.
+Also, solved a few problems.
+I found out that we can use XOR operations to swap 2 numbers.
+I didn't know that.

+Important Topics :
+- Different ways to `swap()` two numbers.
+- Binary Search Optimization for dealing with *overflow case*.

+**Final Thoughts :** I skipped again yesterday.
+And, I'll have to skip the next few days as well as I'm going out of station, and I won't have my laptop.
+So, I'll probably be back once I return in a few days.
+As, for today I ended Binary Search.
+I wanted to do Complexity Analysis as well, but, I thought it would be better to do it after I return.
+I don't want to go on a break just after studying that. 🐼